Jack polynomials and orientability generating series of maps: Computer exploration and the counterexample

 \subsection{Counterexample $\pi=(9)$}

 For $\pi=(9)$ a computer calculation shows that

 which might be non-zero for multirectangular Young diagrams consisting of at least $\ell\geq 3$ rectangles.
-It is worth pointing out that this is \emph{not} a counterexample for Conjectures \ref{conj:2-rectangle} and \ref{conj:top-twisted}.
+It is worth pointing out that this is \emph{not} a counterexample for \cref{conj:2-rectangle}.
+However, it shows that the answer to \cref{conj:precise} might be negative for some specific choices of $\alpha$ and $\lambda$.

-The quantity $\newCh^{(\alpha)}_\pi(P\times Q)$ was computed using the very definition given in this article.
-Computing $\Ch^{(\alpha)}_\pi(P \times Q)$ is a bit harder (while shorter in practice): we used some data made available by Lassalle \cite{LassalleData}, that express it in terms of free cumulants (Lassalle gave an algorithm to do this computation \cite[Section 9]{Lassalle2009}, but as his data was made available, we did not implement it again).
-Then the free cumulant $R_k(P \times Q)$ can be computed as the highest degree component (as polynomials in $P$ and $Q$) of $\Ch^{(\alpha)}_{(k-1)}(P \times Q)$ (see \cite[Theorem 10.2]{Lassalle2009}).
+For \eqref{eq:counterexample}, the quantity $\newCh^{(\alpha)}_\pi(P\times Q)$ was computed using the very definition given in this article.
+Computing $\Ch^{(\alpha)}_\pi(P \times Q)$ is a bit harder (while shorter in practice): we used some data made available by Lassalle \cite{LassalleData}, that express it in terms of the free cumulants (Lassalle gave an algorithm to do this computation \cite[Section 9]{Lassalle2009}, but as his data was made available, we did not implement it again).
+Then the free cumulant $R_k(P \times Q)$ can be computed using the recursive structure of bicolored planted plane trees (see \cite[Equations (10), (11) and (12)]{Rattan2007}).

 The calculation of \eqref{eq:counterexample} took a week of computer time.
-Finding this counter-example was only possible because the theoretical results in this paper, in \cite{Orientability2}, and some additional tricks allow to reduce the computational complexity (the naive algorithm which lists all maps with all histories would have to consider $17!! \cdot 9!\approx 1.25\times 10^{13}$ cases).
-Analogous calculation for $\pi=(10)$ would be, in a moment, rather challenging.
+Finding this counterexample was only possible because the theoretical results in this paper and some additional tricks allow to reduce the computational complexity (the naive algorithm which lists all maps with all histories would have to consider $17!! \cdot 9!\approx 1.25\times 10^{13}$ cases).
+An analogous calculation for $\pi=(10)$ would be, for the moment, rather challenging.